 AmTrust International Limited (AIL) is the UK holding company for the UK-based insurance operations of AmTrust Financial Services Inc. (AFSI).
 AIL and its subsidiaries form the AIL Group (the Group).
-AIL is fully owned by the AFSI Group, which is listed on the US NASDAQ exchange (ticker: AFSI).
+AIL is a subsidiary of the AFSI Group, a privately held company as of 29 November 2018.
 AFSI is a multinational property and casualty insurer specialising in coverage for small businesses.